Are you dealing with a persistent blank white screen on your Kindle just as you’re about to dive into your favorite novel?

 Overheating

-Your Kindle is an electronic device, and like all electronics, it generates heat when it’s in use.
+Your Kindle is an electronic device; like all electronics, it generates heat.
 If your device overheats, it can cause the screen to go blank.

 To prevent this from happening, avoid exposing your Kindle to direct sunlight, and make sure it’s not covered by any objects that could block the airflow.